Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 ### A. Introduction

 1. **Pipes** can be used to transform the way a stream of data appears in HTML.
-Not only does Angular2 have several built-in pipes, we can design custom pipes.
+Not only does Ng4 have several built-in pipes, we can design custom pipes.

 2. It is important to note that the pipe **only** transforms the view of the data in the html template, it does **not** modify the underlying value.
 So, if the variable "name" is assigned the value "Jordan" and in the template we have:
+    ```html
     {{name | uppercase}}
+    ```
     we will see JORDAN in the view, but the name variable remains the string "Jordan."

 ### B. Basic Use

 1. Examine the following example:
     ```javascript
-    import {Component} from 'angular2/core';
+    import {Component} from '@angular/core';

     @Component({
         selector: . . .